hyp3rd/telegram-discord-bridge/README.md

 - Relocate messages from a multitude of Telegram channels
 - Shove forwarded messages into a designated Discord channel
 - Toss in messages with URLs and casually mention '@everyone' in Discord
+- It deals with Media on your behalf

 ## Installation